 It is possible to have multiple types of breast cancer tumors at the same time, or to have a tumor with characteristics of several different types.

 DCIS is cancer that began in the milk ducts and has not yet spread.
-DCIS is usually easy to treat, but can lead to invasive ductal carcinoma later in life if not treated.
+DCIS is usually easy to treat, but it can lead to invasive ductal carcinoma later in life if not treated.

 IDC accounts for 80 percent of breast cancers.
 Invasive ductal carcinoma begins in the milk duct but has spread outside the duct into other tissues.
 There are many subtypes of IDC:

 LCIS is a collection of abnormal cells that forms in the milk-producing cells of the breast.
-Although the term “carcinoma” implies cancer, the cells in LCIS are not yet cancerous, but can indicate a higher risk for developing invasive breast cancer later on.
+Although the term “carcinoma” implies cancer, the cells in LCIS are not yet cancerous, but they can indicate a higher risk for developing invasive breast cancer later on.
 LCIS is fairly rare and mostly occurs in women who have not yet entered menopause.

 ILC accounts for about 10 percent of invasive breast cancers.
-ILC begins in the lobule of the breast, but has spread beyond the cells of the lobe into other tissues.
+ILC begins in the lobule of the breast, but it has spread beyond the cells of the lobe into other tissues.

 In metaplastic carcinoma, cells of one type have transformed into other types of cells.
 Metaplastic carcinoma is a rare and often aggressive type of breast cancer.

 A rare type of breast cancer, phyllodes tumors grow quickly in a leaf-like shape, but rarely spread.
 Some phyllodes tumors are benign, while others are malignant.

 Apart from describing the location, shape, or behavior of a tumor, breast cancers can also be identified by specific characteristics of the individual cancer cell.
 Known as the molecular subtypes of breast cancer, these characteristics are extremely important in helping oncologists know how to target cancer cells with effective treatments.